josephcslater/array_to_latex/README.rst

 The module ``array_to_latex`` converts a NumPy/SciPy array or Pandas Numerical DataFrame to a LaTeX array or table using `Python 3.x style`_ formatting of the result.

-**PLEASE PROVIDE BUG REPORTS!** There are over 40,000 installs and no bug reports- but I'm finding them.
-I don't have exhaustive tests, so I am missing things as I add features.
-Just let me know and I can quickly patch.

 Play with it on `mybinder.org`_!

 | *0.76*: Printing made better, allows outputs, added ``print_out``